circler3/UnifiedConfig/README.md

 [![Downloads](https://img.shields.io/nuget/dt/UnifiedConfig.svg)](https://www.nuget.org/packages/UnifiedConfig)

 ## Features
-* Wrapped the difference between xml and ini, you can access the config file without the consideration of format.
+* Wrapped the difference among xml, ini and json, you can access the config file without the consideration of format.
 * Provide XPath as default locating method.
 * Saving file will not change the original format.